hipe/tmx/test_support/doc/issues/004-the-quickie-narrative.md

 our foray into functionalism which remain there today both because they have no known issues and because they are amusing to read.

+(EDIT: at this writing it has been modernized nearly comprehensively.)

 we strictly follow [#bs-029.7] the name conventions for const visibility because it has compelling merit in its self-documentation; but the effect to the the uninitiated may be jarring with all the trailing underscores in the const names.